Dr. Kimberly Davis

-Our students write and produce radio and television and will have the opportunity to be on the air on the EWC TV station.
-EWC’s Mass Communication is distinctive because it offers hands-on experience taught by faculty who have industry experience.
+Our students write and produce radio and television and have the opportunity to be on the air via the WEWC radio station.
+EWC’s Communications program is distinctive because it offers hands-on experience taught by faculty who have industry experience.
 Communications students will also be able to cover community and campus events.

 Visit the Department of Communications website at ewcmasscomm.info for more information.

 Check out two of the recent media projects produced by our faculty and recent graduates.